-In the case of the projector which uses laser as light source, same as the case of the lamp-type projector, the no stare into mark is to be indicated nearby the light emission hole and users' awareness is to be promoted.
+In the case of the projector which uses laser as light source, same as the case of the lamp-type projector, the no stare into mark (see Figure 4) is to be indicated nearby the light emission hole and users' awareness is to be promoted.
 This no star into mark is to be used according to the write-down in the mark of the lamp-type projector.

-Furthermore, as for the projector of Class 3R or more, in addition to above no stare into mark, at the same place (light emission hole), opening label (described in Table 6.1.1 in this guideline) is required.
+Furthermore, as for the projector of Class 3R or more, in addition to above no stare into mark, at the same place (light emission hole), aperture label (see Table 1) is required.

-Figure 8.1.1 Example of no stare into mark
+Figure 4 - Example of no stare into mark